-The attached texts on points 1 to 5 of the Framework Group's work programme are being circulated by the Acting Chairman on his own responsibility.
-They are intended to incorporate the results of informal consultations between a number of delegations, and are being presented with a view to facilitating the further work of the Group.
+The attached revised texts on points 1 to 5 of the Framework Group's work programme, which are those contained in MIN/FR/W/20/Rev.1 except for changes on page 1/2, page 1/4, page 2B/2 and page 3/7, are being circulated by the Acting Chairman on his own responsibility.
+They are intended to incorporate the results of informal consultations between a number of delegations, and are being presented with a view to facilitating agreement in the Group.